ar-io/specs/arns/arns-token-1.md

 ```
 -- ARNS-TOKEN-1 Objects
-Name = Name or "Arweave Name Token" -- optional
+Name = Name or "Arweave Name Token"
-Ticker = Ticker or "ANT" -- optional
+Ticker = Ticker or "ANT"
-Description = Description or "This is an Arweave Name Token." -- optional
+Description = Description or "This is an Arweave Name Token."
-Keywords = Keywords or {} -- optional
+Keywords = Keywords or {}
-Logo = Logo or "Sie_26dvgyok0PZD_-iQAFOhOd5YxDTkczOLoqTTL_A" -- optional
+Logo = Logo or "Sie_26dvgyok0PZD_-iQAFOhOd5YxDTkczOLoqTTL_A"
 Denomination = Denomination or 0
 TotalSupply = TotalSupply or 1